tlynx538/opencv-tutorial/README.md

-# opencv-tutorial
+# OpenCV Sample Code Snippets
-#This is an Open CV Tutorial
+#This is repository contains several basic to advance OpenCV code to do stuff from reading images to do amazing things with videos.
-#Have adde my own open cv project to it
+#This repo also contains projects implemented using OpenCV.